 Organic lawn care is really for the rest of us – the majority of folks who just don’t have the time to spend hours upon hours caring and cultivating our lawns.

 When you take the organic “lazy man” approach, you don’t water frequently.
 Less is best.
-That doesn’t necessarily mean less water, but fewer times and for a longer duration (see Efficient Lawn Watering).
+That doesn’t necessarily mean less water, but fewer times and for a longer duration.
 This helps your grass.
 Infrequent watering forces the grass roots to go deep into the soil – deeper than most weed roots will go, which is bad news for weeds.
 In addition, shallow, frequent watering promotes thatch, which you certainly don’t want to foster.

 Another tip on water is to water early in the day.
-Waiting until the evening can cause insufficient evaporation which can lead to fungi growth.
+Waiting until the evening can cause insufficient evaporation which can lead to fungal growth.

 The Depths Soil Goes To

 For example, if you are topsoil poor, invest in some top soil which will lessen your work down the road.
 You’ll also know if you need to fertilize and with what type of fertilizer to use as well as what’s the best type of grass to grow given your soil.

 Also add compost to your lawn.
 It will make your grass healthier.
 Aim to add compost once or twice a year.
 Do it sometime between June and August.

 Fiddling with Fertilizer

 Once you’ve tested the composition of your soil, you’ll know what type of fertilizer it may need.
 Of course you’ll want natural fertilizer.
 It’s best to apply it in the spring and fall.
 Organic lawn fertilizers, although they cost more up front, are cost-effective in the long term because they promote better growing conditions, decrease the need for pest controls and require fewer applications.

 In addition to fertilizer, consider feeding your lawn seaweed extract.
 It contains trace elements like iron, magnesium and zinc oxide.
 Seaweed will support plant health, root development and will help fight fungi.